-“This is going to be the best-selling consumer electronics device of all time, bar none,” said Carl Howe, an analyst at Boston-based Yankee Group, who predicted that Apple will sell more than 10 million by month’s end, surpassing the record set last year by the predecessor device, the iPhone 4S.
+“This is going to be the best-selling consumer electronics device of all time, bar none,” said Carl Howe, an analyst at Boston-based Yankee Group.
+He’s among analysts predicting that Apple will sell more than 10 million by month’s end, surpassing the record set last year by the previous model, the iPhone 4S.

 Chief Executive Officer Tim Cook took the stage in San Francisco yesterday to tout iPhone 5, which runs on faster wireless networks, boasts a bigger screen and has a chip that handles tasks more quickly than past versions.
-While the event had few surprises, Apple is betting that the device is loaded with enough features to set it apart in a market swiftly crowding with phones by Nokia Oyj (NOK1V), Microsoft Corp.
+Even with few surprising new elements, Apple is betting that the device is loaded with enough features to set it apart in a market swiftly crowding with phones by Nokia Oyj (NOK1V), Microsoft Corp.
 (MSFT:US) and Samsung Electronics Co.
+(005930)

-Apple may sell as many as 58 million units of the iPhone 5 by the end of the year, according the average estimate of analysts surveyed by Bloomberg.
+As many as 58 million units of the iPhone 5 may sell by the end of the year, according the average estimate of analysts surveyed by Bloomberg.
 That could generate as much as $36.2 billion in sales for Apple, according to data (AAPL:US) compiled by Bloomberg.

 The iPhone, introduced in 2007, has helped make Apple the world’s most valuable company.
 Once a niche computer maker, Apple now generates higher profit than technology competitors Hewlett-Packard Co.
-(HPQ:US), Microsoft and Google Inc. (GOOG:US)
+(HPQ:US), Microsoft and Google.

 Having popularized handheld touch-screen devices that offer swift Web downloads and a range of games, entertainment and productivity tools, Apple is now battling with manufacturers led by Samsung for dominance of a market that leaped 62 percent last year.

-The event marked Apple’s first iPhone introduction since co-founder Steve Jobs passed away in October a day after the iPhone 4S was unveiled.
-Cook, who succeeded Jobs as CEO, made brief introductory remarks at the start of the event before turning it over to other executives to show off the new iPhone, as well as changes to the iTunes music store and line of iPods.
+Yesterday’s event marked Apple’s first iPhone introduction since co-founder Steve Jobs passed away in October a day after the iPhone 4S was unveiled.
+Cook made brief introductory remarks at the start of the event before turning it over to other executives to show off the new iPhone, as well as changes to the iTunes music store and line of iPods.

 As much the iPhone 5 represents innovation, it also demonstrates Apple’s penchant for following competitors on some features, including screen size and compatibility with faster wireless networks.